Sethurama Iyer CBI: Production

 Originally, the CBI officer in the film Oru CBI Diary Kuruppu was supposed to be a rough-and-tough cop named Ali Imran.
 It was Mammootty who suggested that a simple-looking brahmin who uses his brains more than his brawn would be a better idea.

 Box office

-The film was commercial success and highest grossing Malayalam film of the year 2004 and also collected around ₹10 crore from the box office.
+The film was commercial success and became highest grossing Malayalam film of the year 2004 and also collected around ₹16 crore from the box office.
 The film ran around 200 days in theatres.